 In August '14, I spoke at TEDx Bangalore to an audience of 1600 about some major issues plaguing Indian education and how online education can be and is being an effective solution.
-The video is due to be out soon.
+The video is available here.

 I developed a player trading model for the Fantasy Indian Premier League, the world's biggest cricket league.
 It was the first such model to compete in the actual fantasy league.
 It used Binary Integer Programming, computationally outperforming previous research in the field by 33x and achieved 99.54%ile out of over 400,000 participants.
 Read the paper here.

 Marauder allows players to create and join maps that continuously but efficiently logs location data from your phone and displays live locations of all players on the map with very low latency, much like the Marauder's Map.
 We used Tornado, WebSocket, and Redis amongst other technologies, and built a web app and iOS app.

 Finally ported my obsolete Word resume into Latex and open-sourced it!
 There aren't many half-decent resume templates out there.
 I also compiled a few of my favorite Latex templates as well.